Walmart full Black Friday deals revealed: Huge price cuts on Apple Watches, AirPods, iPads and more

-Walmart has finally delivered the Black Friday deals.
-(It's playing catchup to Best Buy, Target and Amazon, all of which announced their intentions over the past few weeks.)
-But the retailing giant has now unveiled its full slate of 2019 deals featuring discounts on tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen gear, video games and a range of other popular gifts for the 2019 holiday season.
+Walmart has now delivered the Black Friday deals -- finally, after Best Buy, Target and Amazon announced their intentions over the past few weeks.
+The retailing giant has now unveiled its Black Friday ad -- and the full slate of 2019 deals and discounts on tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen gear, video games and a range of other popular gifts for the 2019 holiday season.

 Before we get to deals, a quick recap of how Walmart's sale will work: